-If an agent has applied on your behalf, we will share information regarding your application status and documents.
+If an agent has applied on your behalf, we will share information regarding your application status and documents with them.
 We will use the contact details supplied on application so please ensure we have your personal contact details if you wish to receive communications.

 Once you have applied to Surrey we store your data within our student records system (SITS).
 A subset of this information will be transferred to other systems to support services you would expect from the University, e.g. Kinetics for accommodation and the University’s IT Registration system for your Surrey Self-Service account login.

-Where you declare a disability or health condition as part of your application, this will be shared with our Additional Learning Support (ALS) team who will contact you to make reasonable adjustments.
-For further information, see the ALS privacy notice.
+Where you declare a disability or health condition as part of your application, this will be shared with our Disability and Neurodiversity Service who will contact you to make reasonable adjustments.
+For further information, see the Disability and Neurodiversity Service privacy notice.